The Trust’s Financial Priorities

 Lecture and Prize Funding

-The Longford Lecture is currently sponsored by Unilink Technology Services.
-The Longford Prize is supported financially by the McGrath Charitable Trust.
-Previous sponsors of our annual lecture, have included the Independent and Telegraph titles, Thames River Capital and Investec Asset Management.
+The Longford Lecture is currently mainly funded by the donations given in lieu of tickets.
+Our Kevin Pakenham Award is supported financially by the Blavatnik Family Foundation.
+Previous sponsors of our annual lecture have included the Independent and Telegraph titles, Thames River Capital, Investec Asset Management and Unilink Technology Services

 Funding the Scholarships